AWS First Occurrence of STS GetFederationToken Request by User

 Disclaimer: This investigation guide was created using generative AI technology and has been reviewed to improve its accuracy and relevance.
 While every effort has been made to ensure its quality, we recommend validating the content and adapting it to suit your specific environment and operational needs.

 AWS Security Token Service (STS) enables users to request temporary credentials for accessing AWS resources.
 While beneficial for legitimate use, adversaries may exploit this to gain unauthorized access.
-The detection rule identifies unusual activity by flagging the first instance of a GetFederationToken request by a user within a 10-day window, helping to uncover potential misuse aimed at evading defenses.
+These credentials will remain active for the duration specified (maximum 36 hours), even if the initial compromised identity is deleted.
+They can also be used to request a console signin token which allows the adversary to make sensitive IAM API calls which would otherwise be denied with the federation token alone.
+The detection rule identifies unusual activity by flagging the first instance of a GetFederationToken request by a user helping to uncover potential misuse aimed at evading defenses and gaining persistence.

 • Review the specific user account associated with the GetFederationToken request to determine if the activity aligns with their typical behavior and role within the organization.